 - Advisers develop leadership, work, and life skills as they interact with K-12, higher education, and community-based organizations, developing knowledge and forging connections that will benefit them in their next step, whether that is a career or graduate school.

 - Advisers enjoy the satisfaction of strengthening a community and transforming lives.

 - Advisers work regular, full-time hours during the school year, following the site liaison’s schedule.

 - This is an 11-month assignment.
 Training begins in the month of July and advisers begin service in their assigned school in August and end in May.

-- Advisers may serve up to two years with GCAC if it is mutually agreed upon by the adviser and the Program Director.
+- Advisers may serve up to 2 years with GCAC if it is mutually agreed upon by the adviser and the program director.